Viewing Maptitude Online Maps

 Adding Drive Rings

-You can use the Drive Ring tool to create drive-time or distance rings that show the locations that are within a certain amount of time or distance from one or more origins.
+You can use the Drive Ring tool to create drive-time or distance rings that show the locations that are within a certain amount of time (in minutes) or distance (in miles or kilometers) from one or more origins.
 You choose the origins for the rings by clicking on the map or by using features in a point layer.
 You then choose the number of rings and the interval.
-Drive-time rings are specified in minutes and distance rings are specified in miles.

 1. Click on the Sidebar.